 Did you know that hedgehogs have declined by up to 50% in the UK since the year 2000?
-They are now vulnerable to extinction in Britain, due to things like habitat loss, development, roads and garden hazards.
+They are now vulnerable to extinction in Britain, due to factors like habitat loss, development, roads and garden hazards.
 We are delighted to be playing a part on their path to recovery by joining the Hedgehog Friendly Campus initiative.
 The initiative recognises universities who are working to provide habitats for hedgehogs and raise awareness of the issues they face and how we can all make a difference.

 We have a core working group with represetantives from Communications, Grounds and Sustainability as well as staff and student members.
 However, in order to have the biggest impact we need to recruit a team of volunteers to support us at events, get involved in litter picks, develop fundraising initiatives and lots more.
 If you would like to get involved email Katherine Mayfield, Sustainability Champion ().

 Our main campus is vast and includes a number of areas, which would be suitable for hedgehogs.
 In addition, we have bug hotels, which will provide food and will be creating hedgehog houses over the coming months.The Grounds Team also always check for hedgehogs when strimming and mowing around long grass and under hedgerows.